oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 ### How does Helidon know what classes it needs to create REST endpoints for ?

-We need to create a new class to provide this information, and add an annotation to it so Helidon knows that's the new class provides this information.
+We need to define a new class which extents the `Application` to provide this information.
+Helidon will scan for classes that implement `Application` and then use the `getClasses()` method to build the full set of classes it will process.

 - Locate and open the class **StorefrontApplication**